szilardt/AutoHotKey/README.md

 # AutoHotKey
-AutoHotKey script for KDE-style window shortcuts in Windows
+my AutoHotKey script for KDE-style window shortcuts in Windows